lisp-mirror/lqml/examples/swank-server/readme.md

 For **android**, in order to see the debug output of eventual QML errors, you need to run `./log.sh` in your `build-android/` directory.

-If you don't want auto reload enabled (would block the app if the web server isn't reachable), comment out `auto-reload-qml` in `lisp/main.lisp`.
+If you don't want auto reload enabled, comment out `auto-reload-qml` in `lisp/main.lisp`.

 Both desktop and mobile auto reload can also be run **simultaneously**, since they share the QML source files.
 Any number of mobile devices may be connected,